 To finish, dust cookies with powdered sugar.

-I always leave a few without filling, but you can fill them all or leave them all plain.
+I always leave a few without filling them, but you can fill them all or leave them all plain.
 Whatever you like.

 Top Tips & FAQS

-To freeze these cookies all you need to do is store them in an airtight container once they have fully cooled.
+To freeze these cookies, store them in an airtight container once they have fully cooled.
 I recommend placing a piece of parchment or wax paper between each layer to prevent the lemon curd from sticking.

 Filled cookies should be stored in the fridge and will keep a couple of weeks.
 They will keep several months in the freezer.